Penssake/hot-sauce-app/README.md

 - Simplistic card design with a shadow added to the hot sauce bottles and smaller back highlight div to create depth and texture.
 This to me, enhanced the purpose of the site, showcasing a product.

-- Simplistic card design with a shadow added to the hot sauce bottles and smaller back highlight div to create depth and texture.
-This to me, enhanced the purpose of the site, showcasing a product.

 - Unity of elements.
 For the icons and buttons, the styles are similar or exact to create a natural alignment of visual elements.

 - For the colors, I extracted a color palette from the bottles using a color picker tool.
 Since the images themselves are bright, I chose a darker theme in order to not overwhelm the product.